dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

     If you get a 401 error check the value of your accessKeyID, secretAccessKey and region environment variables.
 Ensure both the initial and current values are set and the same.
 If they are verify you have added the correct roles in IAM.

-7. Inside your AWS console check the instance have been created
+7. Inside your AWS console check the instances have been created

 ![](./images/runinstances/runInstancesEC2.png)